nielstron/pyernluefter/README.md

 Any templates module should be supported as the tool first fetches the uploaded template and then parses the exported data based on the template.

+> This package is looking for a maintainer.
+I don't own a Bayernluefter anymore and can't test any changes.
+If you are interested in maintaining this package, please contact me.

 ## Usage

 ```python